ashish-AIML/fulhaus_assessment/README.md

 Images and containers in the Docker app:
 ![Docker Image](https://github.com/ashish-AIML/fulhaus_assessment/blob/main/docker_image.png)

-### Step 4: CI/CD Github Actions ###
+# Step 4: CI/CD Github Actions #

 So, in the above steps, take for example `step 3`, if we change anything in any of the code/script, we have to run `docker-compose build` and `docker-compose up` everytime.
 Instead of that, we use CI/CD method to automatically update.
 So, for setting up the CI/CD using Github actions, we go to out repository, then, we go to `Action`, select `New Workflow`.
 Inside this, we then select `Docker Image` and configured it.

-Now, we have to create this following script: [docker-image.yml](https://github.com/ashish-AIML/fulhaus_assessment/blob/main/.github/workflows/docker-image.yml)
+Hence, I have created this following script: [docker-image.yml](https://github.com/ashish-AIML/fulhaus_assessment/blob/main/.github/workflows/docker-image.yml)

-Now, if we change any of the code, we can go the `Actions` workflow and check the status as shown here:
+Now, if any of the code is changed, the `docker-image.yml` script is executed.
+We can go the `Actions` workflow and check the status as shown here:
 ![Github Actions](https://github.com/ashish-AIML/fulhaus_assessment/blob/main/actions.png)